t-richards/chemo/README.md

 can't guarantee that it will stay gone forever, but you may always come back for another round of treatment, if you desire.

+## Download

+The latest development build can be [downloaded directly from AppVeyor](https://ci.appveyor.com/project/t-richards/chemo/build/artifacts).

 ## System Requirements

  - Windows 10